 Philanthropic supporters of this fund include: the Weingart Foundation, The California Endowment, The James Irvine Foundation, The Marin Community Foundation, The Klarman Family Foundation, The Crankstart Foundation, The Chavez Family Foundation, The San Francisco Foundation, The Department of OCEIA in SF, and from the generosity of individual donors across the country.

-Mission Asset Fund (MAF) is a 501c3 nonprofit on a mission to build a fair financial marketplace for all.
+Mission Asset Fund (MAF) is a 501c3 nonprofit on a mission to help people become visible, active, and successful in their financial lives.
 Over 7,000 people across the country have used MAF’s award-winning financial services programs to increase credit scores, pay down debt, and save for important goals like becoming a homeowner, a student, or a U.S. citizen.
 MAF currently manages a national network of over 50 Lending Circles providers in 17 states and Washington, D.C.

 The $725 application fee is keeping one million New Yorkers from becoming citizens.